 The Dalmatian has a smooth white coat with distinct black or brown spots.
 Puppies are born white without spots, which develop later.
-This breed requires little more than basic grooming but is a relatively high shedder.
+This breed requires little more than basic grooming but is a relatively high shedder and sheds year-round.
 Regular brushing will help minimize shedding.
 The good news is that their coat seems to be dirt-repellent and will quickly shed any mud or other debris.

 The Dalmatian is known for its ready-and-willing attitude and seemingly endless energy.
 These dogs are quite smart, despite what some may think.
 The extreme energy level of the Dalmatian makes the breed appear goofy at times.
 This is why proper training is absolutely essential for this dog.
 The Dalmatian is typically very clever and eager to learn if you are diligent and can keep his attention.

 Disney's "101 Dalmatians" made the breed popular for families with children.